How To Put A Speed Burner On A Honda

 In spite of their popularity speed burners can be tricky or downright difficult to pry open and slip onto a honda.
 In the space below we'll give you some tips for putting a speed burner on your honda.

 First of all, of course, you need a rope with a honda in it.
 If you have the rope but don't know how to tie a honda, you can see our article on how to do that here: How to tie a honda.

 The Basic Plan

 The first thing we do when putting a speed burner onto a honda is to warm the speed burner (specific instructions are below).
 A warm speed burner makes the hard plastic easier to work with.

 The next thing we do is find a tool with long handles.
 Something like fencing pliers, hoof nippers, or a pair of regular pliers with extra-long handles should work just fine (for this article, we used the blacksmith tongs you see in the photo below).

-At right: Blacksmith tongs and hoof nippers.
+Below: Blacksmith tongs and hoof nippers.

 Step One: Heat The Speed Burner